Hansa (market)

 Hansa was an online darknet market which operated on a hidden service of the Tor network.

 On July 20, 2017, it was revealed that it had been compromised by law enforcement for several weeks before closing shortly following AlphaBay as a culmination of multinational law enforcement cooperation in Operation Bayonet.

-Compromise
+Compromise and Seizure

-Dutch police discovered the true location of the site after a 2016 tip from security researchers who had discovered a development version.
-The police quickly began monitoring all actions on the site, and discovered that the administrators had left behind old IRC chat logs including their full names and even a home address, and they began to monitor them.
-Although the administrators soon moved the site to another unknown host, they got another break in April 2017 by tracing bitcoin transactions, which allowed them to identify the new hosting company, in Lithuania.
+Dutch police discovered the true location in 2016.
+Law enforcement quickly began monitoring all actions on the site.
+Administrators soon moved the site to another unknown host, but law enforcement got another break in April 2017, which allowed them to identify the new hosting company, in Lithuania.

 On June 20, 2017, German police arrested the administrators (two German men) and the Dutch police were able to take complete control of the site and to impersonate the administrators.
-Their plan, in coordination with the FBI, was to absorb users coming over from the upcoming AlphaBay shutdown.
 The following changes were made to the Hansa website to learn about careless users: